 About this visa

-9 Things to Note Before Applying for a Working Holiday Visa in Italy
+How to Apply for a Working Holiday Visa to Italy

 This visa helps young travelers from Australia, Canada, South Korea and New Zealand come to Italy.
 While you’re here you can work while you enjoy your extended holiday of up to a year!